Conditional expressions and related command-line options (--define, --conditionals)

 {$endif};

-Make sure to execute PasDoc with command-line option -d PASDOC to make it work.
+Make sure to execute PasDoc with command-line option -define PASDOC to make it work.

-Most of $if features supported by compilers (like FPC or Delphi) are now supported.
+Most of $if features supported by compilers (like FPC or Delphi) are supported.
+This includes:

 • Functions defined(SYMBOL), undefined(SYMBOL), option(R+)